milossramek/translation-scripts/weblate/README.md

 `-t`: export only extended tooltips (they contain the tag <ahelp> in help and word 'extended' in entry.msgctxt in ui).
 May be combined with the -f and -r switches.

+`-u`: export only strings with conflicting translation of UI substrings.
+UI substrings are detected first and their translation is searched for the translated string.
+Translation of the conflicting substring is appended in [] (if a string has several translations, all are appended).

 If none of these switches is used, all messages are exported.

 There are modifier switches, which influence the output: